ysengoku/42-ft_transcendence/doc/server/CRONTAB.md

 - The business logic function `check_inactive_users()` is invoked :
   - Marks users without recent activity as inactive
   - Updates the database
-  - Sends a ws message to active users, to change the online dot from green to gray.
+  - Sends a ws message to active users.

 ---